franmassimino/altocv/docs/prd/next-steps.md

 ## Architect Prompt

 ```
-I have a comprehensive PRD for AltocV2, an AI-powered CV builder with advanced features including
+I have a comprehensive PRD for AltoCV, an AI-powered CV builder with advanced features including
 conversational editing via Vercel AI SDK, fine-tuned ATS analysis, vector-based job matching,
 and real-time design customization.
 This is a 3-month solo portfolio project with strict cost
 constraints (<$50/month operational).